himotoyoshi/carray/README.md

 Features
 --------

-* Multidimensional array for storing uniform data
+* Collection class for multidimensional array storing the value with uniform data type
-* Various ways to access data elements
+* Element-wise mathematical operations and functions
-* Masks for each element to handle missing values
+* Statistical operation for the elements
-* Element-wise operations and mathematical functions
+* Various methods for referencing data elements
-* Statistical functions for the elements
+* Internally included element-wise mask to handle missing values
-* Indirect data manipulation for original array by virtual array
+* Indirect data manipulation to referent by virtual array
 * Special iterators (dimension, block, window, categorical)
-* User-defined array
+* User-defined array class with same multi-dimensional interfaces as CArray
-* Storing fixed length data with data_class
+* Accessing the partial data in fixed length data via data_class interface
-* Memory sharing with other objects (Experimental)
+* Wrapping the memory block owned by the other object (such as NArray).

 Requirements
 ------------